nirdosh17/cfn-teardown/README.md

-## Assume Role
+### Assume Role

-By default it tries to use the IAM role of environment it is being run. e.g. Codebuild, EC2 instance.
-We can also supply role arn if we want the script to assume a different role.
+By default it tries to use the IAM role of environment it is currently running in.
+But we can also supply role arn if we want the script to assume a different role.

-## Safety Checks for Accidental Deletion
+### Safety Checks for Accidental Deletion

 - `DRY_RUN` flag must be explicitely set to `false` to activate delete functionality